Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 		- Nr.
 0 for simple applications which demonstrate management of ECU as device node at the network
 		- Nr.
 1 for simple applications which demonstrate usage of base data like tractor speed and distance
 		- Nr.
 2 for several levels of applications which demonstrate use of process data value exchange ( measurement data for monitoring and setpoint setting for control )
 		- Nr.
-3 for two examples of terminal handling: <b>ISO 11783 virtual terminal</b> and LBS+ style
+3 for two examples of terminal handling: <b>ISO 11783 virtual terminal</b>
 	- check for modules which you should download to get the features you want at \ref HowtoDownload
 	- check for pointers at documentation overview pages of the core features of ISO<i><sub>AgLib</sub></i> at \ref HowtoLearnIsoAgLib
 	- check for installation instructions of vt2iso , a tool to convert XML mask definition to ROM-eable constant variable definition modules at \ref InstallIsoToolVt2Iso